IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo02.md

 !!! important "Important"

-    That is the end of the setup necessary for the lab.
-In a customer demo situation, that should usually get setup ahead of time so that only the following steps are needed to show the demo scenario itself.
+    That is the end of the setup necessary for the demo.
+In a client demo situation, that should usually get setup ahead of time so that only the following steps are needed to show the demo scenario itself.
+It is possible that a client may want to understand how setup is done, so showing this import might be an option.

 ## Execute Demo 2